OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 There are three general states from which data may be accessible:

 - **At rest** - the data is sitting in a file or data store
-- **In use** - an application has loaded the data into its address space
+- **In use** - an app has loaded the data into its address space
 - **In transit** - data has been exchanged between mobile app and endpoint or consuming processes on the device, e.g., during IPC (Inter-Process Communication)

 The degree of scrutiny that's appropriate for each state may depend on the data's importance and likelihood of being accessed.
-For example, data held in application memory may be more vulnerable than data on web servers to access via core dumps because attackers are more likely to gain physical access to mobile devices than to web servers.
+For example, data held in app memory may be more vulnerable than data on web servers to access via core dumps because attackers are more likely to gain physical access to mobile devices than to web servers.

 When no data classification policy is available, use the following list of information that's generally considered sensitive: